← Back to .knowledge

 That is acceptable if agents treat it as route-only context and re-read source before behavior claims.

-Run sync, rebuild routing and search, run doctor, and make unresolved context debt visible before the next agent session.
+Run sync, rebuild routing and search, run the .knowledge health check, and make unresolved context visible before the next agent session.